-- 1. Select and determine appropriate surface inspection techniques for the components to be inspected. - 2.
-Examine non-destructive testing methods to identify subsurface defects in materials. - 3.
-Select and determine the suitable testing method for testing internal defects. - 4.
-Use radiography testing methods for different suitable applications. - 5.
-Select the suitable special non-destructive technique for various applications.
+- 1. Select appropriate surface inspection techniques for the components to be inspected. - 2.
+Explain the non destructive testing method to identify the sub surface defects in materials. - 3.
+Select and explain the suitable testing method for testing internal defects. - 4.
+Apply radiography testing methods for different suitable applications. - 5.
+Choose the suitable special non-destructive technique for various applications.